 Net – metering refers to the case where the price paid by the utility is the same as the price charged, often achieved by having the electricity meter spin backwards as electricity produced by the PV installation in excess of the amount being used by the owner of the installation is fed back into the grid.
 Net – billing on the other hand is some what a bootleg version of the net-metering concept, where the price paid by the utility is lower than the price charged and is currently achieved using two meters, one to monitor energy taken from the grid and the other to monitor energy supplied to the grid.

 The choice of whether to go stand-alone or grid-tied is not an easy one, but one that is based mainly on economics and personal preferences – for various reasons!
 If you are looking to invest in a solar energy system, talk to a solar system consultant – ask him to walk you through the economics of both and see which fits best in your financial outlook.
-Going off the grid is a easy choice to make in a country like Jamaica where the energy price is overwhelmingly high, a strong dislike of and mistrust in the local utility and the grid is unreliable, but careful consideration must be given to both options before making a decision!
+Going off the grid is a easy choice to make in a country like Jamaica where the energy price is overwhelmingly high, a strong dislike for and mistrust in the local utility and the grid is unreliable, but careful consideration must be given to both options before making a decision!

 I, on the other hand is a strong believer in the grid-tied approach, mainly because I believe that the energy produced will be used more efficiently if it is shared with others through the grid than to attempt to store it in batteries.
 I am also concerned about the number of batteries that will be going into the landfills in a matter of years as most batteries are manufactured with a life span of approximately 3-5 years, thus looking at it from a holistic vantage point the grid-tied system is the greener approach.
 Also, being a practicing utility engineer (not at JPS) has heightened my understanding of and appreciation for an integrated grid as oppose to stand-alone systems which are generally less reliable and more costly as shown above.
 Stand-alone PV systems are really a thing of the past and the future is grid-tied solar PV systems integrated into a smart grid platform, which will enhance the reliability and efficiency of all the energy sources tied to the grid!